danielrfry/notesalad-tools/README.md

 ### nsplay

 Play VGM, VGZ, DRO and MID files or render to WAV output.
-(Playback is likely to work smoothly only on macOS for the moment).

 Playing files: